-You likely don’t want to catch the coronavirus, the flu, or any illness, especially if you are in an at-risk age group.
+Whether you’re worried about COVID-19, the flu, or just the common cold, you likely don’t want to get sick, especially if you are in an at-risk age group.
 For example, demographics play a large part in how deadly coronavirus is, with the fatality rate for seniors at around eight to 14.8 percent.
 While the viruses that cause these and other illnesses may not lead to your demise, they can still be tough to deal with and get over.

 Demographics play a large part in how deadly the coronavirus is.